 All pupils are required to take Physical Education except those with special needs or who are under the regular care of a physician or clinic for treatment.
 These students may be assigned to an adaptive physical education program.
-Students will participate in Physical Education every other day.
+Students will participate in Physical Education as part of their class schedule.
 The following information will help prepare for these classes.